liujingbreak/plink/main/packages/reactivizer/README.md

 The idea is combining traditional object-oriented designed resuable software entity (Class/Object) with "event streaming" and reactive style.

 Unlike other "rx" based librarys,
-- @wfh/reactivizer does not emphasize contribution on either **frontend** side or **backend** side, it is just a low level programming utility, but it is not limited to be used as frontend state management library or a backend service controller.
+- @wfh/reactivizer does not emphasize contribution on either **frontend** or **backend** side, it is just a low level programming utility, but it is not limited to be used as frontend state management tool or a backend service controller, even graphics scene builder.
 - @wfh/reactivizer is not a platform or architecture tool like "event sourcing" to address and solve high level design concerns in between modules or services.

 Some of the concepts and conventions are inspired by Apache kafka, Redux-observable